 Which continents lead the way in crypto adoptions, and which are falling behind?
 Do continents display individual traits and characteristics?
 And is China pulling down Asia in the crypto race?
 North America is the world’s top crypto continent North America takes the top spot as the leading crypto continent in the latest 2022 Coincub world crypto […]

-How can I trade Bitcoin and cryptocurrency in the Philippines?
+Can I trade Bitcoin and cryptocurrency in the Philippines?

 Introduction to Bitcoin and crypto trading in the Philippines

-Spending bitcoin and cryptocurrency trading in the Philippines
+Spending Bitcoin and cryptocurrency trading in the Philippines

 Despite the rise of the crypto economy in the Philippines, specialist outlets that accept crypto are thin on the ground.
-Some of the specific products and services you could spend your hard-earned/mined/traded bitcoin on include property, cupcakes, cured beef, photography and watches.
+Some of the specific products and services you could spend your hard-earned/mined/traded bitcoin on include property, cupcakes, cured beef, photography, and watches.
 On the other hand, you could just turn your cryptocurrency into normal money and splash the cash.

-Crypto trading & crypto law in Philippines
+Crypto trading laws in the Philippines

 Cryptocurrency comes under the jurisdiction of the Securities and Exchange Commission and the Central Bank (BSP).
 The former is currently drafting new rules for virtual currencies and initial coin offerings (ICOs) and investigates organizations providing crypto services.
 The latter has regulatory powers over the financial service providers; especially transfer agents and foreign exchanges.